kboosara520/Weather/README.md

 # Weather
 #### Description:

-Hello, This is Weather.
+This is Weather.
 It is a web application for finding weather information of cities.
 It uses python, SQL, HTML, CSS, Javasript, and Flask as the framework.

 #### Main directory